ni26/MAPCP2019U/Homework/1/README.md

 (O) When trying to delete branch test1 while on branch test2, this is the error I get:
 error: The branch 'test1' is not fully merged.
 If you are sure you want to delete it, run 'git branch -D test1'.

+(P) Whwn I am in branch master, it easily deleted branch test1 from there.
+This is the message I got:
+error: The branch 'test1' is not fully merged.
+If you are sure you want to delete it, run 'git branch -D test1'.